-If the other parent is being unreasonable, or ungracious, that’s something our kids will figure out soon enough.
-Fostering hostility only hurts our own relationship with our children.
+If the other parent is being unreasonable or ungracious, that’s something our kids will figure out soon enough.
+Fostering hostility only hurts our own relationships with our children.

 Separation and divorce are always painful, and everyone needs to heal.
 Our kindness will facilitate our own healing, our kids’ healing, and our former spouse’s healing too.

-4. Children learn from our behavior more than words:
+4. Children learn from our behavior more than from our words.

-Watching the way we deal with stress and challenges teaches our children more clearly than any lecture we could offer about doing the right thing.
+Watching the way we deal with stress and challenges teaches our children more clearly about doing the right thing than any lecture we could offer.

 We live in a competitive culture.
-Winners and losers, and we think we have to be first.
-“If my ex-spouse looks like a loser then I look like a winner.”
-Sorry, that’s not going to fly.
+We want there to be winners and losers, and we think we have to be first.
+“If my ex-spouse looks like a loser, then I look like a winner.”
+Sorry, but that’s not going to fly.
 This may be counterintuitive, but everyone looks good if we make our competition look good.
-Dad looks good if he makes mom look good- even if they’re divorced.
+Dad looks good if he makes mom look good, even if they’re divorced.
 Putting others first is the first step to moving forward ourselves.